Orion-Jsj/telegram_bots/README.md

 # Telegram Bots Collection
-A workspace containing various automated Telegram bots written in Python. download Telegram cleanr folder and using readme setup
+A workspace containing various automated Telegram bots written in Python.
+1.download Telegram cleanr folder and using readme setup
+2. download Telegram cleaner downloader for cleaning and to download media or files on pc